emtunc/SlackPirate/README.md

 This will do the following:
 * Check Token validity and only continue if Slack returns `True`
+* Print to standard output if the token supplied has admin, owner or primary_owner privileges
 * Print to standard output if the tool found any @domains that can be used to register for the Slack Workspace (you may be surprised by what you find here - if you're lucky you'll find an old, unused, registerable domain here)
 * Dump team access logs in .json format if the token provided is a privileged token
 * Dump the user list in .json format